rainicoNg/location-selector/README.md

 ### Instruction

-1. enter the website (or run `npm run dev` on local, create `.env.local` on root folder with the env stated below)
+1. enter the website (or run `npm run dev` for local run, create `.env.local` on root folder with the env stated below)
 2. Type a pick up location (no auto-complete)
 3. Type a drop off location (no auto-complete)
 4. Click Submit button